AvPrince26/AvPrince26/README.md

- 👋Hello everyone who came across my profile or searched for it.👋 You don't need to know about me but you need to know what I do/did:
+ 👋Hello everyone who came across my profile or searched for it.👋 I'm just a kid so if this sucks i dont care that much You don't need to know about me but you need to know what I do/did:

  Work Experience:

- - Tech Repair Company Simulation with school supervision: Roles: Worker, Commercial Manager
+ - Just simulation of work at school as technicians

  ✨Skills/Soft Skills (Softwares included):

  - C++

- - Java (Basics)
+ - Java (Basics (really basic))

- - HTML/CSS (Intermediate)
+ - HTML/CSS (basic)

  - Managing/Teaching abilities

- - Unreal Engine (Basic)
+ - Unreal Engine (Basic (really basic))